jorisknulst/udacity-react-wouldYouRather/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the `_DATA.js` file is the value of `avatarURL`.
+The only thing that this file does not contain is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+Using the provided starter code, you can run a React/Redux front end application by cloning [this repository](https://github.com/jorisknulst/udacity-react-wouldYouRather).

 ## Run project